cpcarey/less-qc/README.md

 LESS query columns is a more readable way to express attribute values in LESS across multiple media queries.

+#### Disclaimer

+Note: This was made during a hackathon, I'll have usage docs up soon.
+I'll also add tests and better error messages.

+I'm also considering forking less.js once I can take the time to read through the code.

 Example
 -